StefFrustagli/the-italian-hangman-game/README.md

 - I want to play a straight-forward word game.

 #### Retro game lover
-- I want to play a simple, quick word game that doesn't indulge in fancy aesthetics.
+- I want to play a simple, quick classic game that doesn't indulge in fancy aesthetics.
 - I want to feel like I'm in the 80s.
 - I want to play a straight-forward word game that can be played in a terminal.

-#### What the user might expect:
+### What the user might expect:
 - To understand the game's rules easily.
 - A simple game dynamic.
 - A fast and interactive game.
-- Categories of words to select.
+- Word categories to choose from.
-- To see the
+- As the game progresses and incorrect words are chosen, to see the classic hangman picture.

-#### As a developer, I expect:
+### As a developer, I expect:
-- To provide an easy and logical navigation within the game.
+- To provide an easy and logical game dynamic.
 - To make the game as clear and simple to play as possible.
 - To provide clear instructions.
-- To provide some fun with a chance game.
+- To provide some fun with a word game.
-- To show my JavaScript skills.

 ## Aspects of planning
 ### Flowchart